teschoua/ETF-Pipeline/README.md

     <img src="Images/pipeline.png" alt="Logo" width="80" height="80">
   </a>

-<h1 align="center">Stock Prediction Simulator</h1>
+<h1 align="center">ETF Pipeline</h1>

 </div>

-* ETF Pipeline is a python project that allows you to download historical data of ETFs from the website [www.boursorama.com](https://www.boursorama.com).
+* ETF Pipeline is a Web Scraping project that allows you to download historical data of ETFs from the website [www.boursorama.com](https://www.boursorama.com).
 <br />
 <br />